seeleteam/scan/src/assets/md/accountapi[en].md

 1. code: Error code, 0 is normal, non-zero is wrong
 2. message: Errors, correct implementation of the empty
 3. data: Returns a list of accounts of the specified page number in descending order by account balance
-	- lsit: List of accounts
+	- list: List of accounts
 	- pageInfo: Paging details information

 #### Example